Meme1079/PsychWiki/README.md

 ***

 # Contributors:
+- [LarryFrosty](https://github.com/LarryFrosty) - For fixing some grammar, adding more additional context on descriptions, adding descriptions to `createInstance()` and `addInstance()` functions, etc
-- [kingyomoma](https://github.com/kingyomoma) - for fixing the grammar and additional context on `Basic of Coding` and `Custom Texts and Sprite`
+- [kingyomoma](https://github.com/kingyomoma) - For fixing the grammar and additional context on `Basic of Coding` and `Custom Texts and Sprite`

 ***